-PRP communication is carried out at at protocol level directly, regardless of the zenon Editor and zenon Runtime.
+PRP communication is carried out at at OSI Layer 2 level directly, regardless of zenon Editor and zenon Runtime.
 Special configurations in zenon are not required.
-To use the protocol, the computer must be configured accordingly.
+To use the protocol, the computer must have two network cards and be configured accordingly.